seandearnaley/reddit-gpt-summarizer/README.md

 - `LOG_COLORS`: A dictionary of colors for the log.
 - `THREAD_ID`: The ID of the thread to summarize.
 - `REDDIT_URL`: The URL of the Reddit thread to summarize.
-- `SUBREDDIT`: The subreddit of the thread to summarize.
 - `TODAYS_DATE`: Today's date.
 - `LOG_NAME`: The name of the log file.
 - `APP_TITLE`: The title of the app.